Polymer/old-docs-site/polymer.md

 ### Adding private or static variables {#static}

-If you need private state within an element, use wrap your script using standard techniques like anonymous self-calling functions:
+If you need private state within an element, wrap your script using standard techniques like anonymous self-calling functions:

     <polymer-element name="tag-name">